pawellachowski777/Apartments/README.md

 # Apartments price prediction project

 ## Code
-* All code and comments are placed in *python* directory
 * code is saved as *.ipynb* file, so it is recommended to run it through Jupyter Notebook
 * comments are written in Polish.